telerik/xaml-docs/controls/radgridview/style-selectors/cell-style-selector.md

 This article shows how to style RadGridView's cells conditionally by applying __CellStyleSelector__.

->tipTo download a runnable project with the example from this article, visit [our SDK repository](https://github.com/telerik/xaml-sdk/).
+>tip To download a runnable project with the example from this article, visit [our SDK repository](https://github.com/telerik/xaml-sdk/).
 You can find the example in the __GridView/CellStyleSelector__ folder.

+> The `CellStyle` property of the column has a higher priority than `CellStyleSelector`.
+This means, if the `CellStyle` is set, the `CellStyleSelector` won't be invoked.

 Assume we have RadGridView bound to a collection of sports clubs.
 Each club has a __StadiumCapacity__ property.
 What we want to achieve is to set the background color of the StadiumCapacity cells to __Red if the capacity > 50 000 or Yellow if the capacity < 50 000__: